Women and animal advocacy: 1900s

 In 1981 Feminists for Animal Rights was founded in California; it became a nationwide organization in the following years and was active nationwide for over two decades, but is now defunct.
 In the same year, Priscilla Cohn published Etica aplicada ("Applied Ethics"), written with José Ferrater Mora, containing the first essay on animal rights published in Spain.

 In 1984 Virginia McKenna OBE founded the Born Free Foundation together with her husband Bill Travers OBE and their son Will Travers OBE.
 The Born Free Foundation is a dynamic international wildlife charity.
 Born Free takes action worldwide to save lives, stop suffering and protect species in the wild.

 A breakaway group from the Vegan Society, the Movement for Compassionate Living, was founded in 1984 by the former Vegan Society Secretary Kathleen Jannaway and her husband Jack.
 The Movement for Compassionate Living promotes veganism and sustainable living.

 In 1986, Lorri Houston co-founded Farm Sanctuary, America's first shelter for farm animals.

 In 1990, the American author Carol J. Adams published her influential book The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory, which discusses the connections between feminism and vegetarianism and patriarchy and meat eating, historically and through the reading of literary texts.
 In the same year, during the March for Animals in Washington, D.C. – the largest animal rights demonstration held until then in the United States – most of the participants were women, but most of the platform speakers were men.
 Also that year, Karen Davis founded United Poultry Concerns a non-profit animal rights organization in the United States that addresses the treatment of poultry, including chickens, ducks and turkeys, in food production, science, education, entertainment, and human companionship situations.

 In 1992 People for Animals (PFA), also known as People for Animals India, India's largest animal welfare organization, was founded by Maneka Gandhi, who later became its chairperson.

 In 1994 Louise Wallis, then President and Chair of the Vegan Society, founded World Vegan Day to commemorate the society's 50th anniversary.
-Vegans around the world now join together to celebrate animal rights every World Vegan Day, held annually on November 1.
+Vegans around the world now join to celebrate animal rights every World Vegan Day, held annually on November 1.
 However, the actual founding of the Vegan Society is thought to have been either 5 or 12 November 1944.

 In 1994 Viva! was founded in the United Kingdom by Juliet Gellately.
 The organisation carries out undercover investigations of factory farms, as well as producing campaigns and resources on veganism.